Aloe

-Aloe (/ˈæloʊ(i), əˈloʊi/; also written Aloë) is a genus containing over 650 species of flowering succulent plants.
-The most widely known species is Aloe vera, or "true aloe".
-It is called this because it is cultivated as the standard source for assorted pharmaceutical purposes.
+Aloe (/ˈæloʊ(i), əˈloʊi/ also written aloë) is a genus containing 594 species of flowering succulent plants.
+The most widely known species is Aloe vera, or "true aloe", which is cultivated as a source for topical uses and dietary supplements.
 Other species, such as Aloe ferox, are also cultivated or harvested from the wild for similar applications.

 The APG IV system (2016) places the genus in the family Asphodelaceae, subfamily Asphodeloideae.
-Within the subfamily it may be placed in the tribe Aloeae.
+Within the subfamily, it may be placed in the tribe Aloeae.
 In the past, it has been assigned to the family Aloaceae (now included in the Asphodeloidae) or to a broadly circumscribed family Liliaceae (the lily family).
 The plant Agave americana, which is sometimes called "American aloe", belongs to the Asparagaceae, a different family.

-The genus is native to tropical and southern Africa, Madagascar, Jordan, the Arabian Peninsula, India and various islands in the Indian Ocean (Mauritius, Réunion, Comoros, etc.).
-A few species have also become naturalized in other regions (Mediterranean, India, Australia, North and South America, Hawaiian Islands, etc.).
+The genus is native to tropical and southern Africa, Madagascar, the Arabian Peninsula, India, and islands in the Indian Ocean.
+Various species have been widely introduced throughout the Mediterranean region, eastern Australia, Southeast Asia, and North and South America.

 Etymology

-The genus name Aloe is derived from the Arabic word al'uluh, meaning "bitter and shiny substance" or from Hebrew אוהלים ahalim, plural of אוהל ahal.
+The genus name Aloe is derived from the Arabic word al'uluh, meaning "bitter and shiny substance" or from Hebrew אהלים ahalim, plural of אהל ahal.